OpenTermsArchive/contrib-versions/AmazonPrime/Terms of Service.md

 *   Amazon.com Privacy Notice
 *   Amazon Video Terms of Use
 *   Amazon Music Terms of Use
-*   Amazon Drive Terms of Use
+*   Amazon Photos Terms of Use
 *   Kindle Store Terms of Use

 Membership Cancellation

-You may cancel your Prime membership any time by visiting Your Account and adjusting your membership settings.
+If you signed-up for your Prime membership directly through us, you may cancel your Prime membership any time by visiting Your Account and adjusting your membership settings.
 If you cancel within 3 business days of signing up for or converting from a free trial to a paid membership, we will refund your full membership fee. provided that we may charge you (or withhold from your refund) the value of Prime benefits used by you and your account during this 3-business day period.
 If you cancel at any other time, we will refund your full membership fee only if you and your account did not make any eligible purchases or take advantage of Prime benefits since your latest Prime membership charge.
+If you signed up for your Prime membership through a third party, you may need to contact the third party to cancel your membership or receive any refund under its applicable policies.
 Prime memberships redeemed through a Prime gift code or promotional code are not refundable.

 Shipping Benefits and Eligible Purchases